Ardin (harp): History

-Michel Jajolet de la Courbe documented the existence of the instrument in West Africa as early as 1685.
+French travel writer Michel Jajolet de la Courbe documented the existence of the instrument in West Africa as early as 1685.

 Singer and ardin player Dimi Mint Abba became renowned throughout the Muslim world after winning the 1977 Umm Kulthum song contest held in Tunis.
-In modern times, instruments like the ardin and tidinit are increasingly supplemented or replaced by the electric guitar.
+In modern times, instruments like the ardin and the tidinit lute are increasingly supplemented or replaced by the electric guitar.